 There are three major costs that come with carrying inventory:

 - Cost to physically store inventory

 We’ll talk about how Packsize helps reduce all three of these costs briefly, but if you’re interested in getting the nitty-gritty details on how this works, contact us and talk to one of our representatives.
 You can send us an email by clicking the link below:

 Now, let’s start off by looking at the cost of physically storing inventory:

 1. The Cost to Physically Store Inventory

-Without On Demand Packaging®, warehouses have to carry pallets for every SKU of box that they use.
+Without an On Demand Packaging® system in place, warehouses have to carry pallets for every SKU of box that they use.
 If you carry a lot of different box sizes, this can add up to a lot of pallets pretty quickly—which leads to a lot of space being taken up in your warehouse.
 In fact, your average pallet is 40″ x 48″—or about 13 ft2.

-With On Demand Packaging®, you house corrugated instead of boxes.
+With On Demand Packaging® soltuions in place, you house corrugated instead of boxes.
 This will often cut the number of pallets a customer has by 80 percent.
 Let me say that again: we usually cut the number of pallets needed by 80 percent.

 2. The Cost to Finance Inventory